matan1905/ComfyUI-Serving-Toolkit/README.md

 ```

 ## The simplest configuration
-Here a simple workflow that will get a !generate \<prompt> and resond with an existing image, and !help will produce a help message
+Here a simple workflow that will get a !generate \<prompt> and respond with an existing image, and !help will produce a help message
 ![image](https://github.com/user-attachments/assets/bf4bfa6d-3252-40ab-88a4-7ee24147f046)